mtobino/Personal-Website/docs/index.md

     <div style="clear: both;"></div>

     * Worked at the outdoor podium to take orders and send customers through the wash
-    * Developed communication skills with managers to seemlessly aid customers with their orders
+    * Developed communication skills with managers to seamlessly aid customers with their orders
     * Cleaned the bay and pit of the car wash after the wash had closed